-You may also notice a change to other metrics and most dimensions (such as operator or language).
+You may also notice a change to other metrics and most dimensions (such as carrier or language).

-Between 9 May 2017 and 17 July 2017, some subscriptions that failed at purchase were miscategorised as started subscriptions.
+Between May 9, 2017 and July 17, 2017, some subscriptions that failed at purchase were miscategorized as started subscriptions.

-Sales and payout reports weren't impacted, but data on new, active and cancelled subscriptions may have been inflated in other Google Play Console reports.
+Sales and payout reports weren't impacted, but data on new, active, and canceled subscriptions may have been inflated in other Google Play Console reports.

 The data from this time period has now been corrected.

-Starting on 5 December 2016, we'll reduce the latency associated with updating your app's 'daily installs by user' and 'daily uninstalls by user' data on the Statistics page.
-This means that you'll be able to access this data sooner than you previously could.
+Starting on December 5, 2016, we'll reduce the latency associated with updating your app's "daily installs by user" and "daily uninstalls by user" data on the Statistics page.
+This means you'll be able to access this data sooner than you previously could.

-Starting from 30 November 2016, results for any new or pending store listing experiments will be based on the metric: 'Installs on active devices'.
+Starting on November 30, 2016, results for any new or pending store listing experiments will be based on the metric, "Installs on active devices."

 Current installs data

-Your 'Current installs by device' and 'Current installs by user' data will be available until 30 November 2016 on the Statistics page and in exports.
-For data after 30 November, use 'Installs on active devices' instead.
+Your "Current installs by device" and "Current installs by user" data will be available until November 30, 2016 on the Statistics page and in exports.
+For data after November 30, use "Installs on active devices" instead.

-We're introducing a new metric called 'Installations on active devices'.
-Initially, you'll see this metric on your app's Statistics page, with data going back to 1 September.
+We're introducing a new metric called "Installs on active devices."
+Initially, you'll see this metric on your app's Statistics page, with data going back to September 1.

 Why are install metrics changing?

-'Installations on active devices' shows how many devices that have been online at least once in the past 30 days have your app installed.
+"Installs on active devices" shows how many devices that have been online at least once in the past 30 days have your app installed.